-- Enhances digestion and energy.
+- It enhances digestion and energy.
 Assists spinal alignment and cultivates concentration and commitment.
 If you suffer from hypertension, please monitor for effects.

 - Use this mudra when you are seated or standing.
 You may like to use it before beginning a task or project or when you need to redirect your focus or commitment.
-Practice with eyes open, soft focus or gaze to assist in focusing awareness.
-Use this daily along with your personal intention to bring greater energy into creating your desires.
+Practice with eyes open, soft focus, or gaze to assist in focusing on awareness.
+Use this daily, along with your personal intention to bring higher energy into creating your desires.

 TO CULTIVATE GRATITUDE & COMPASSION: Padma Mudra

 - Bring the hands together in a prayer gesture.
 Keeping the heel of the hands together, allow the middle three fingers to open, keeping the pinky fingers and the thumbs touching.
 Place the hands in front of your heart.

 - Supports the cardio-respiratory and immune systems.
 Cultivates a sense of gratitude and awareness in the heart center — opens energy in the front body.